bobvan/micropython-stubs/docs/50_legacy.md

 # Legacy installation

 Prior to publishing the stub packages to PyPi, the only option was to copy or clone the entire repository to a local drive and reference the different stub types from there.
-That method has been depricated, but I wanted to keep the documentation just in case that is still useful for someone.
+That method has been deprecated, but I wanted to keep the documentation just in case that is still useful for someone.

 However there are still a number of stubs that are in the repo and that are not published on PyPI.
 For these cases please follow the below instructions, and if you would like to see them on PyPI as well, please let me know in the [Discussions][].